 Get Comfortable with Being Uncomfortable

-Create a practice of noticing at least three changes a day that has had a positive effect on you.
-By making the effort to recognize the positive effects of even small change, you’ll start to switch from a set or “fixed” mindset to retraining your brain to see change as an opportunity for growth.
+Practice choosing words that a take you from a fixed mindset to a growth mindset.
+By making the use positive effects simple language change, you’ll start to switch from a set or “fixed” mindset to retraining your brain to see problems and change as an opportunity for growth.
+Examples:

 2. Use positive affirmations

 Write down words of encouragement and put them where you can see them.
 “You’ve got this” – “No pain, no gain” – “Time for a stretch!” — can help keep a positive attitude about yourself.
 Smile when you see them.
 That will help you stay in a positive and growth mindset.

 3. Be grateful

 Practice daily gratitude to remind you of everything going well in your life and set the tone for the day.
 Start making gratitude a habit.
 Your success in this area will be a gamechanger for your overall mindset.